 This webpage contains information on resources that help support practitioners disclose and report Adverse Events.

 The Reporting & Learning System (RLS) is intended to enable and support our organizational commitment to developing a safety culture.
 It is a quick and easy way for Practitioners to voluntarily report Adverse Events, Close Calls and potential Hazards.

 Reporting can be confidential, if desired, and reports will not be used for performance management purposes.
 Using the data obtained through RLS, AHS medical and operational leaders can collaborate with Patient Safety to track and trend issues and take action on patient safety concerns before they can cause further harm.

 These procedures outline AHS expectations related to the immediate and ongoing management of clinical adverse events.
-A clinically serious adverse event means an event that could or does result in an unintended injury or complication arising from health care management with outcomes that may include (but are not limited to) death or serious harm.
+A clinical adverse event means an event that could or does result in an unintended injury or complication arising from health care management with outcomes that may include (but are not limited to) death or serious harm.